LT1 Vs LS1 – What’s Best?

 Despite its additional power advantages, at 5.7L (350 cubic inches) in the LT1, it actually has a bigger engine capacity than the 5.665L (345.7 cubic inch) LS1.

-LS1’s feature a 6-bolt main, with LT1 featuring either 2, or 4-bolt.
-This refers to the total number of bolts which attach the main bearing caps to the block.
+LS1’s feature a 6-bolt main, with LT1 featuring either 2 or 4-bolt.
+This refers to the total number of bolts that attach the main bearing caps to the block.
 Unsurprisingly, the more bolts the better, and this helped give the LS additional strength despite its aluminum construction.

 One of the main complaints with LT1 owners is the unfortunately notorious Optispark distributor issues, which is an extremely common and inconvenient problem.
 We’ll discuss that in more detail below.